acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/07-elect_energy.md

 - Yes, if we parallelize explicitly using Intrinsic AVX Functions.

 #### Using Intel's Advanced Vector Extensions (AVX) Intrinsic Functions.
 This is not too complicated, and worth doing because you will be able to decide how you data is organized, moved in and out of vector processing units and what AVX instructions are used for calculations.
+With Intrinsic Functions, you are fully responsible for design and optimization of the algorithm, compiler will follow your commands.

 The examples of the same program written with AVX2 and AVX-512 Intrinsics are in the files *elect_energy_avx2.c* and *elect_energy_avx512.c*, respectively.
 The code is well annotated with explanations of all statements.

 To summarize the vectorized algorithm:

 Compile the code and run it.
 ~~~